BretCameron/nodejs-nodemailer-tutorial/README.md

-# Node.js Email Sending Pattern
+# Node.js Nodemailer Tutorial Project

 This project is an example of a pattern for sending emails in Node.js using Nodemailer, MJML, Handlebars, and Amazon SES.